williamsjoblom/williamsjoblom.github.io/resume.md

 I am a 22 year old Computer Engineering Master's student based in Linköping, Sweden.

-My interests range from electronics and embedded software to design and UX with an emphatis on programming languages, compilers, interpreters, and computer architecture.
+My interests range from electronics and embedded software to design and UX with an empathis on programming languages, compilers, interpreters, and computer architecture.

 ## Experience
 ### Work